Kesaria

-Kesaria, also known as Kesariya is a town in the district of East Champaran, in the Indian state of Bihar.
+Kesaria, also known as Kesariya, is a town in the district of East Champaran, in the Indian state of Bihar.
 It is the site of a stupa built by the Mauryan king Ashoka.
+And Kesaria stupa is most conveniently approached by road from Darbhanga Airport via Muzaffarpur and Mehsi along National Highway 27 (NH 27).
+From Patna, the preferred road route is via Lalganj, Saraiya along National Highway 139W (NH 139W), before continuing to Kesariya via the connecting state road.

 Geography

 Kesaria is near the River Gandak and Rampur Khajuria.
 The nearest villages are Noori Mohalla Trilokwa & Trilokwa (3.5 km), Kushar Saikh Toli (4 km), Phultakiya (3 km), Baisakhawa (2 km), Ramgadhwa (4 km), Tajpur (6 km), Bairiya (6 km), Bathana (5 km), Nyagaw (4 km).
-There are also two mosques in the town and nearest railway Station is Chakia about 21 km.
+There are also two mosques and nearst city Mehsi about 27 km and Motihari about 45 km.

-History

-Modern Kesaria presently stands on the spot of ancient Kesaputta, which was the capital of the Kālāmas, an ancient tribe organised as a republic that was later annexed by its monarchical neighbour Kosala.
-The Mahaparinibbana Sutta of the Pali Canon contains references to Kesaputta or Bhoganagara.
-Bhoganagara was situated on the border between the Lichhavis and the Mallas.

-Legend

-Alara Kalama, Buddha's teacher before enlightenment, is said to have been from Kesaputta.
-According to Jataka tales, the Buddha ruled this place as a Chakravartin Raja in a previous life.
-During one of the Buddha's visits to Kesaputta, he gave an essential discourse, the celebrated Kesamutti Sutta, also known as the Kalama Sutta.

-The local people call this Stupa Devala, meaning "the house of God."
-Before the excavation of this, they believed that inside it there is a temple of Shiva which was built by King Bhema containing a lot of treasures.